RakeshPrasad21/Rakesh-Prasad/MCP/kql.md

 ### What IS Available in Tables
 - ✅ **NodeId, NodeName, NodeLabel** (ExposureGraphNodes)
+- ✅ **Categories** (exposure categories on nodes)
+- ✅ **CriticalityLevel** (High/Medium/Low for entry point devices)
+- ✅ **exposureScore** (0-100 MSEM calculated score for nodes)
+- ✅ **DeviceName** (alternative name field for devices)
+- ✅ **lastSeen** (last time device was observed)
+- ✅ **firstSeenbyinventory** (when device first appeared in MSEM) - **KEY for detecting "NEW" devices**
 - ✅ **SourceNodeId, TargetNodeId, EdgeLabel** (ExposureGraphEdges)
-- ✅ **Categories** (exposure categories on nodes)

 ### Best Approach
-Use **Query 6** in your Logic App - it generates all the rich metadata that MSEM shows, calculated from the raw graph data.
+Use **Query 6** for comprehensive attack path metadata OR **Query 7** (⭐ RECOMMENDED) for automatic detection of new entry points using `firstSeenbyinventory`.

 ---

 ## 🚀 Next Steps

 Want me to create a **Logic App ARM template** that:

+### Option A: New Entry Point Detection (⭐ RECOMMENDED)
+1. Runs Query 7 daily to find devices discovered in last 7 days
+2. Alerts immediately on any NEW entry point devices
+3. Includes: DeviceName, CriticalityLevel, exposureScore, Attack Paths, Risk Score
+4. Sends Teams/Email alerts with full context
+5. **No state storage needed** - uses firstSeenbyinventory

+### Option B: Attack Path Baseline Comparison
 1. Runs Query 6 daily/hourly
 2. Stores attack path IDs in Azure Storage Table
-3. Compares and finds NEW attack paths
+3. Compares and finds NEW attack paths not in baseline
-4. Sends Teams/Email alerts with AttackPathName, AttackStory, RiskLevel?
+4. Sends Teams/Email alerts with AttackPathName, AttackStory, RiskLevel
+5. Requires state management

+### Option C: Hybrid (Best Coverage)
+1. Both Query 7 (new devices) AND Query 6 (new paths)
+2. Immediate alerts for new entry points
+3. Weekly baseline comparison for all paths
+4. Complete visibility into exposure changes